andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

 **Reload your test.html file and you should see the tokens draw on the board.** As you can see, the framework can powerfully do alot of the heavy lifting if you properly define your board, tokens, and spaces.

 Now, let's move back to checker_game.js and add some of the game logic.
-Since we're using c.moveEvaluationTypeGameEvaluator, the framework expects our game to have the functions evaluateMove() and isValidMove(). evaluateMove() should perform all of the game logic necessary for a given move.
+Since we're using c.moveEvaluationTypeGameEvaluator, the framework expects our game to have the functions executeMove() and isValidMove(). executeMove() should perform all of the game logic necessary for a given move.
 Note: it doesn't need to do any graphics work: that's all handled for you!

 ### Evaluating Moves

-Lets write our evaluateMove() function.
+Lets write our executeMove() function.
 This function should assume that there's a valid move stored in this.proposedMove (in the form of proposedMove.token and proposedMove.destination).

-    CheckersGame.prototype.evaluateMove = function() {
+    CheckersGame.prototype.executeMove = function() {

         // store proposedMove data for convenience
         var token = this.proposedMove.token;